FurhatRobotics/example-skills/README.md

-# Furhat example-skills 2nd generation.
+# Furhat example-skills 2nd generation: LEGACY v0.3.5

+> Note: this branch will only be updated for eventual bugfixes and not actively maintained.

 Example skills for the Furhat robot, provided by Furhat Robotics.
 Contributions welcome from everyone, just send a PR!